Nana Falemi: International career

 Falemi played five games for Cameroon, making his debut under coach Winfried Schäfer on 27 March 2003 when he came as a substitute and replaced Bill Tchato in a 2–0 friendly victory against Madagascar.
 His following two appearances were a 0–0 draw against United States in the group stage and a 1–0 win over Colombia in the semi-finals of the 2003 FIFA Confederations Cup.
 Cameroon reached the final, but lost it with 1–0 to France, without Falemi playing in the match.
 His last two games for the national team were friendlies, a 0–0 draw against Japan and a 3–0 loss to Bulgaria.
 He was also part of Cameroon's squad for the 2004 African Cup of Nations, but did not play in any game.

 Personal life

-Falemi was born in Romania to a Cameroonian father and a Romanian mother.
-He has a twin brother named Nomi.
+Falemi was born in Bucharest, Romania to a Cameroonian father and a Romanian mother.
+He has a twin brother, Nomi, and a younger brother, Cody.
+In 1981, his parents moved to West Berlin for work, and he was raised by his maternal grandmother.

-In 2018 he opened his own football school named "Nana Juniors".
+In 2018, he opened his own football school, "FC Nana Juniors".